paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 }
 ```
 ## Debugging
+Set that static boolean `Fiber.Debugging` to get console output whenever a `Do()` action is called and whenever a new action is set.
+The output displays while running in the Unity Editor

 Asynchronous programming is always harder to follow.
 If you keep a handle to a Fiber, you can use `ToString()`.
 It lists out all the actions in the Fiber with square brackets around the one currently being processed.
 It appends you the current worker and queue.